Beyond the First Day: 5 Ways Reboarding Boosts Employee Engagement

 Creating a psychologically safe workplace encourages employees to communicate openly and work more closely together to resolve mistakes.

 Employees who feel psychologically safe at work are more likely to collaborate with colleagues, share constructive feedback, and participate in group discussions.
-When employees feel psychologically safe within the workplace, they’re 48% more loyal to the company, which increases retention rates and overall satisfaction.
+Psychological safety increases retention rates, employee satisfaction, and company loyalty—but it’s not just a nice-to-have.
+According to a McKinsey survey, 89% of employees say psychological safety at work is essential.

 Reboarding promotes psychological safety at work in several important ways: